-Scenario estimates are then modelled to determine the operational risk component of regulatory capital required to be held by Macquarie at the 99.9th percentile confidence level.
+Scenario estimates are then modelled on a semi annual basis to determine the operational risk component of regulatory capital required to be held by Macquarie at the 99.9th percentile confidence level.
 Monte Carlo techniques are used to aggregate individual scenario distributions to determine a group-wide operational risk loss distribution.